petfelt/Project7/README.md

 # Project7
 Small C# GUI Assignment for CSC2330.
-Improves on project 5 by adding a database.
+Improves on project 6 by adding user pricing adjustment.